China

 The CLIC Member Institutions have also provided funding towards these programs.
 University of Calgary students will receive this funding in one of two ways:

-- CLIC Grant (amount to be determined based on number of eligible participants.)
-Apply via the International Study Travel Grant application.
+1. CLIC Grant (amount to be determined based on number of eligible participants.)
+Apply via the Global Learning grant application.

-Be a full time student at a CLIC member university and a Canadian citizen under the age of 45.
-Students may only receive CLIC support for one summer program throughout their academic career.
-There are no restrictions on semester exchanges.
+• Students may only receive CLIC support for one summer program throughout their academic career.

 See the individual program pages for each program's eligibility requirements.